codio-content/transformation_dalle_openAI/.guides/content/Saving-our-Image-ba11.md

 In our case the following prompt generated this pretty cool image.
 ![base_Img](base_Img0.jpg)

-**If** you want feel free to generate other images until you have something you like. **If** you want to use the picture above.
-You can run the following to get the image above.
+**If** you want feel free to generate other images until you have something you like. **If** you want to use the picture above, you can run the following code.
 Additional images will be provided below, if you want them simply switch the corresponding source file.
 Example, `base_img9.jpg` or `base_img8.jpg` ...
+Please remember to comment out the code to generate a new image.

 ```python
 import shutil